yasser17/laravel-roles/README.md

 	$role->detachPermission($createRole);
 ```

-or you can detach many permission from a role
+or you can detach many permissions from a role

 ```php
 	$role->detachPermissions([$createPermission, $deletePermission])